ploneintranet/ploneintranet/docs/installation/quickstart.rst

     This document describes how to install Plone Intranet

-If you're not a Plone developer and interested in our technology, please contact one of the `Plone Intranet Consortium`_ partners to arrange for a demo.
+If you're not a Plone developer and interested in our technology, please contact a `Quaive partner`_ to arrange for a demo.
 They will be able to show you the full extent of our system and how to use it.
-Also Consortium partners will provide you with specific insights into our roadmap and release planning.
+Also Quaive partners will provide you with specific insights into our roadmap and release planning.

 If you're a Plone dev and want to try Plone Intranet, follow the steps below.